 At South Farnborough Junior School, we are committed to supporting the health and wellbeing of our pupils and staff to ensure that the school is a community where everyone feels able to thrive.
 Positive mental wellbeing is essential if children and young people are to flourish and lead fulfilling lives.

-At our school, we know that everyone experiences life challenges that can make us vulnerable and at times anyone may need additional emotional support.
 We take the view that positive mental health is everybody’s business and that we all have a role to play.

 Over 50% of mental illnesses start before the age of 14 and 1 in 10 children and young people has a mental health disorder (Public Mental Health, 2014).
-Recent survey results found that 12.5% (one in eight) of 5 to 19 year olds, surveyed in England in 2017, had a mental disorder (NHS, 2017).
+Recent survey results found that 12.5% (one in eight) of 5 to 19-year olds, surveyed in England in 2017, had a mental disorder (NHS, 2017).

 At South Farnborough, we believe that teaching about mental health and emotional wellbeing as part of a comprehensive PDL education curriculum is vital.
 Personal Development Learning (PDL) is central to the curriculum across the whole school and assists pupils to cope with the changes at puberty, introduces them to a wider world, manage transitions and enables them to make an active contribution to their communities.
 The concepts covered in PDL include keeping safe and managing risk, identity, equality, managing feelings and emotions, relationships, change, resilience and being healthy, which includes physical, mental, emotional and social well-being.
 We aim to promote pupils’ wellbeing through an understanding of their own and others’ emotions and the development of healthy coping strategies.